EMILY ELIZABETH SULLIVAN FRASER

 La Totoaba, San Felipe, Baja California

-Co-producing a feature-length documentary film about the illegal trade of the endangered totoaba fish and the economic and cultural forces connecting poor Mexican fishermen, Chinese-American wildlife traffickers, environmental activists, and wealthy business leaders from Baja to Hong Kong.
+Co-directing a feature-length documentary film about the illegal trade of the endangered totoaba fish and the economic and cultural forces connecting a Mexican fishing town, Chinese communities along the U.S. Mexican border, and international environmental activists.

 Stanford University, Department of Biology, Stanford, CA